 There is a never-ending stream of news stories documenting bribery and corruption cases around the world.
 Some of those cases rose to the top of the headlines in 2019.
-All of the stories help illustrate the need for organisations to have proper controls in place to prevent bribery and corruption.
+All of the stories help illustrate the need for organisations to have proper controls in place to prevent further bribery and corruption cases popping up.
 A certification such as ISO 37001 – Anti-Bribery Management Systems standard can provide a comprehensive approach to mitigating bribery and corruption risk.
-Organisations of all sizes and industries should take steps now to ensure that they don’t end up on a future list of top bribery and corruption scandals.
+Organisations of all sizes and industries should take steps now to ensure that they don’t end up on a future list of top bribery and corruption cases and scandals.

-Here, we count down the stories we’ve chosen as the 10 most eye-popping corruption cases reported in 2019.
+Here, we count down the stories we’ve chosen as the 10 most eye-popping bribery and corruption cases reported in 2019.

 #10 – Juniper Networks